ConnectingApps/QuantumDemo/README.md

 The output shows that the difference between even and odd number of X operations is as expected.
 If the created method does a duplicate X operation, the value is always the same.

+## RandomGenerator, using super position ##

+The RandomGenerator project demonstrates a random generator.
+A number of booleans is created.
+Based on this number of booleans, we can create an integer.
+Each boolean can be considerd as a bit.
+With a combination of bits, we can describe and calculate and integer.
+Similar to [this](https://en.wikipedia.org/wiki/Binary_number#Leibniz_and_the_I_Ching).
+This is really old mathematics and classical logic.
+We also need a way to randomize.
+Therefore, each boolean (to be considered as a bit) needs to have a random value.
+We do this by putting a qbit in a [superposition state](https://en.wikipedia.org/wiki/Quantum_superposition) using [Hadamard gate operation](https://en.wikipedia.org/wiki/Hadamard_transform#Hadamard_gate_operations); check the code and look for the H call.
+When measuring the qbit, we cannot predict the value.
+It is random.
+In traditional computing, random generators try to be as random as possible.
+Quantum computers use fundamental (laws of) physics to generate random numbers.
+Nature has random behavior [by itself](https://www.nist.gov/news-events/news/2018/04/nists-new-quantum-method-generates-really-random-numbers).
+So this is a real random generator.